 (c) serial (registration) number

-(d) signature of an authorized official
+(d) signature of the authorized official

 What are local regulations?